lenoobwastaken/CVRAntiCrash/README.md

 2 - more protections

-3 - (unlikely but possible) corrupted assetbundle sandbox
+3 - (unlikely but might do it) corrupted assetbundle sandbox